 ...so take it easy.

 My name is Michal Migurski.
+I play the role of CTO for Code for America, a Bay Area non-profit organization helping make government digital services beautiful, simple, and easy to use.
 Until December 2012, I was technology head at Stamen, a San Francisco design and development studio focused on data visualization and map-making.
-You might remember me from such recent projects as Oakland Crimespotting, Walking Papers, Maps From Scratch, Digg Labs and API, Modest Maps, Mappr, or Reblog.
-Below, you will find my weblog, tecznotes, my link blog (high-frequency, short posts), and with a collection of smaller and older things I've worked on.
+Below, you will find my weblog, tecznotes, and a collection of smaller and older things I've worked on.

 Background photo by Fred.

 The hard part of coming to State of the Map is that I’m only a little bit connected to the OpenStreetMap project right now, and not spending most of my time on geospatial open source like I used to.
 I’ll come back to it, but today I’ve had a number of conversations about projects of mine, their status, and whether I have abandoned them.
 Metropolitan Extracts have not yet been run during 2014, TileStache is stable but has a few outstanding pull requests, and it’s high time I merged Walking Papers with Stamen’s more-stable Field Papers offshoot.
 Thankfully Vector Tiles remain happily running on the US OSM server.

 I wish I could say I had easy answers for these projects; they seem genuinely useful to people but not something I can maintain at the moment and not something I can exactly delagate at CfA.

 If you’ve attended a movie or generally looked at things in the past five years, you’ll know that we’re in the age of ubiquitous gotham.